SlowBubble/match-grader/README.md

 ## Doing

 - Watch Mode:
+  - fix moving of cursor left/right.
+  - showNewRow = false
+  - Implement spoilerColumns

+## Done

 - Implement visibleColumns
   - Have a function that switch case into computing the cell for each ColumnName, so we can just iterate thru visibleColumns (- spoilerColumns beyond current rally).
   - Also have 1 for computing the headers
   - Also have 1 for computing the non-promoted row.
-  - Implement spoilerColumns

-## Done

-public upDownArrowJumpsToStartTime: boolean = false,

 ## P1